heutelbeck/sapl-policy-engine/sapl-spring-security/README.md

 The `ConstraintEnforcementService` manages all executable constraint handlers and furnishes constraint handler bundles (such as `BlockingConstraintHandlerBundle` and `ReactiveConstraintHandlerBundle`) to the PEP whenever the PDP issues a new decision.
 These bundles consolidate all constraint handlers pertinent to a particular decision.

-A custom  `ConstraintHandler` can be integrated by implementing the `ConstraintHandler` interface.
+A custom constraint handler can be integrated by implementing the respective constraint handler interface.
 The spring policy enforcement points automatically discover and register spring components/beans implementing the interface.

 Suitable interfaces are provided for each specific use case.

-- ConsumerConstraintHandlerProvider
+- The `FilterPredicateConstraintHandlerProvider` enables the modifcation of Predicates based on the prevailing constraints.
+The default constraint handler providers offer a reference implemention.
-- FilterPredicateConstraintHandlerProvider
+- The `RunnableConstraintHandlerProvider` enables the implementation of an action upon the execution of a Runnable.
+Among other potential applications, this feature is particularly useful for tasks such as logging access to specific resources.
-- RunnableConstraintHandlerProvider
+- The `ErrorHandlerProvider` provides a hook into Throwables that may be thrown at runtime, allowing for logging or modifcation of attributes of the Throwable.
-- MethodInvocationConstraintHandlerProvider
+- The `MethodInvocationConstraintHandlerProvider` allows the integration of supplementary behavior into method invocations.
+This includes the modifcation, addition, and removal of method arguments based on the prevailing constraints.
-- ErrorMappingConstraintHandlerProvider
+- The `ConsumerConstraintHandlerProvider` enables the implementation of an action upon the consumption of a Consumer of a given type.
-- MethodInvocationConstraintHandlerProvider
+- The `SubscriptionHandlerProvider` operates similar to the `ConsumerConstraintHandlerProvider` but specifically where the consumed type is a Subscription.
+It provides a hook into the subscription to a reactive stream.
-- SubscriptionHandlerProvider
+- The `RequestHandlerProvider` enables the implementation of an action based on the decision of a PDP, specifically on the AuthorizationDecision.

-Two default handlers are implemented by default.
+Two handlers are implemented by default.
 - ContentFilteringProvider, enables selective filtering of specific properties within an object
 - ContentFilterPredicateProvider, enables selective filtering of specific conditions within a Predicate